avakiai/expra_winter2021-2022/course_book/setup.md

 **Slack**

 Go to https://slack.com/intl/en-de/ and download and install Slack.
-You will be invited to the course Slack channel via e-mail.
+You will be invited to the course Slack channel via email.

 **Modern web browser**